 The Great Wolf Lodge Pocono Mountains indoor water park, two hours from New York City and Philadelphia, features one of the most extreme water slides in the country: the Double Barrel Drop.
 This raft ride drops you into a vortex, spins you around, and then drops you again, all with flashing LED lighting effects.
 Serious fun.

 On dry land, families will find classic games like giant Jenga and checkers outside around the fire pit at the Raccoon Lagoon Play Park.
-There’s also multiple MagiQuest games, a ropes course, mini golf, and indoor bowling.
+There’s also multiple MagiQuest games, a ropes course, mini golf, and indoor bowling at this Great Wolf Lodge location.

 Great Wolf Lodge Sandusky

-Just five miles from Ohio’s roller coaster mecca of Cedar Point, Great Wolf Lodge Sandusky is a great place to stay and cool off after a day of roller coaster theme park fun.
+Just five miles from Ohio’s roller coaster mecca of Cedar Point, Great Wolf Lodge Sandusky isn’t just a great place to stay and cool off after a day of roller coaster theme park fun.
+It’s also smack dab inside one of best family vacation spots in the US.
 Kids love getting drenched by the 1,000-gallon dump bucket this resort’s Fort Mackenzie splash ground, sliding down every tube and body slide, floating in the lazy river, swimming in the outdoor pool, and even soaking in the hot tub.

 The Scooops Kids Spa is open for manicures, and hearty dinners are always served at Gitchigoomie Grill.
 In the evening, kids can slay dragons with MagiQuest before donning their jammies for a bedtime story with Wiley Wolf.